Faculty & Staff

 Baking and Pastry Instructor

-Miyuki Togi works with SFBI as a bread, viennoiserie, and pastry instructor, and as the production manager for Thorough Bread and Pastry.
+Miyuki Togi works with SFBI as a bread, viennoiserie, and pastry instructor.

 In 2006, Miyuki joined SFBI as an intern.
 Upon completing her internship, Miyuki was promoted to Assistant Instructor.
 She is integrally involved in most of the school's activities – ranging from formula and course development to teaching.
 Miyuki contributed to publishing Advanced Bread and Pastry in a number of ways: she wrote and edited, she created products for photo shoots, and she guided the effort to create an extensive library of video footage for every process of every formula in the book.